-On November 6, 2012, the District's qualified electors voted in favor of the District entering into the CABEA pursuant to which the District and Sky Ranch Metropolitan District No. 5 established the CAB.
-The CABEA, effective November 13, 2017, was amended and restated on September 18, 2018, pursuant to the Amended and Restated Sky Ranch Community Authority Board Establishment Agreement.
-On August 13, 2021, the District entered into Second Amended and Restated Sky Ranch Community Authority Board Establishment Agreement with Sky Ranch Metropolitan District Nos.
-3 and 5 (collectively, the "CAB Districts").
+On November 3, 2020, the District's qualified electors voted in favor of the District entering into the CABEA pursuant to which the District entered into Second Amended and Restated Sky Ranch Community Authority Board Establishment Agreement with Sky Ranch Metropolitan District Nos.
+1 and 5 (collectively, the "CAB Districts") on August 13, 2021.